 What We Like to See:

-What You Should Avoid:
+What To Avoid:

-- Common Info.
-Articles that offer information that can easily be found elsewhere, such as a website’s help page or FAQ, won’t be compatible with the site.
+Common Info: Articles that offer information that can easily be found elsewhere, such as a website’s help page or FAQ, won’t be compatible with the site.

-- Tough Extraction.
-Instructional articles that are blocks of texts or images with minimal context are difficult to process and are not ideal for readers looking to learn.
+Tough Extraction: Instructional articles that are blocks of texts or images with minimal context are difficult to process and are not ideal for readers looking to learn.

-A quick note: All of the HubPages network sites are a blending of professional editing and writers like you.
-For more information, check out our FAQ on HubPro (our editing service) on HubPages.
+A quick note: All of the Network Sites are a blending of professional editing and writers like you.

 If you are intrigued by our community and would like to write for TurboFuture, we’d love to have you!
 In order to set up an account to begin writing, please sign up on HubPages.
-Articles are initially written on our parent platform and then, if they are high enough quality, moved to one of our network sites like TurboFuture.
+Articles are initially written on our parent platform and then, if they are high enough quality, are moved to one of our network sites like TurboFuture.